 It was the inspiration I always look for when deciding on my Christmas decor each year!

 As a minimalist, I draw from everyday staples (listed below) and accent with foraged greens and flowers.
-This blue Christmas table setting is no different!
+This blue Christmas centerpiece is no different!

 • Juniper